19 Sep EWG’s Guide to Safer Cell Phone Use

 These studies are not definitive.
 Much more research is needed.
 But they raise serious questions that cast doubt on the adequacy of the FCC rules to safeguard public health.
 The FCC emissions cap allows 20 times more radiation to reach the head than the body as a whole, does not account for risks to children’s developing brains and smaller bodies and considers only short-term cell phone use, not frequent calling patterns over decades.

-The FCC’s safety standards for cell phone radiation were based on studies conducted in the 1980s, These studies have long since been rendered obsolete by newer research.
+The FCC’s safety standards for radiation from cell phone were based on studies conducted in the 1980s, These studies have long since been rendered obsolete by newer research.
 Yet for years the FCC refused to update or even review its standards.
 Instead, the federal agency simply sat on its hands while cell phones became ever more powerful and ubiquitous.

 The agency is finally moving to meet the realities of the 21st century and the Information Age.
 On June 15, FCC chairman Julius Genachowski circulated a proposal to his four fellow commissioners calling for formal review of the 1996 regulations.
 To advance, his plan must be approved by a majority of the commissioners.
 If they agree, the FCC could take the long overdue step of modernizing its safety standards.
 But the pace is likely to be glacial.